On estimating Schatten norm and power distances between quantum states: Introduction

 \subsection{Discussion and open problems}

-Although the quantum $\ell_\alpha$ distance $\Talpha(\cdot,\cdot)$ and its powered version $\Lalpha(\cdot,\cdot)$ are almost computationally interchangeable for $1 \leq \alpha \leq O(1)$, their behavior differs significantly when $\alpha = \infty$: \begin{itemize}[topsep=0.33em, itemsep=0.33em, parsep=0.33em] \item The quantity $\td_{\infty}(\rho_0,\rho_1)$ corresponds to the largest eigenvalue $\lambda_{\max}$ of $(\rho_0-\rho_1)/2$.
-The associated promise problem $\QSD_{\infty}$ is \BQP{}-hard and contains in \QMA{}.\footnote{The verification circuit in the \QMA{} containment simply follows from phase estimation~\cite{Kitaev95}, where a (normalized) eigenvector corresponding to $\lambda_{\max}$ serves as a witness state.} However, establishing a \BQP{} containment appears challenging, as $(\rho_0-\rho_1)/2$ does not directly admit an efficiently computable basis -- unlike its classical counterpart in~\cite{Waggoner15}, which does. \item The quantity $\Lambda_{\infty}(\rho_0,\rho_1)$ takes values in $\cbra*{0,1/2,1}$ for any states $\rho_0$ and $\rho_1$ and is nonzero if and only if the states are orthogonal, with at least one of them being pure.
+Although the quantum Schatten $\alpha$-norm distance $\Talpha(\cdot,\cdot)$ and its powered version $\Lalpha(\cdot,\cdot)$ are almost computationally interchangeable for constant $\alpha \geq 1$, their behavior differs significantly when $\alpha = \infty$: \begin{itemize}[topsep=0.33em, itemsep=0.33em, parsep=0.33em] \item The quantity $\td_{\infty}(\rho_0,\rho_1)$ is equal to the largest singular value of $(\rho_0-\rho_1)/2$, namely $\max\cbra*{ \lambda_{\max}\rbra[\big]{\frac{\rho_0-\rho_1}{2}}, \lambda_{\max}\rbra[\big]{\frac{\rho_1-\rho_0}{2}} }$.
+The associated promise problem $\QSD_{\infty}$ is \BQP{}-hard and is contained in \QMA{}.\footnote{The verification circuit in the \QMA{} containment simply follows from phase estimation~\cite{Kitaev95}, where a (normalized) eigenvector corresponding to $\lambda_{\max}$ serves as a witness state.} However, establishing a \BQP{} containment appears challenging, as both $(\rho_0-\rho_1)/2$ and $(\rho_1-\rho_0)/2$ do not directly admit an efficiently computable basis -- unlike its classical counterpart in~\cite{Waggoner15}, which does. \item The quantity $\Lambda_{\infty}(\rho_0,\rho_1)$ takes values in $\cbra*{0,1/2,1}$ for any states $\rho_0$ and $\rho_1$ and is nonzero if and only if the states are orthogonal, with at least one of them being pure.
 Thus, even the pure-state-restricted variant of the associated promise problem, $\PurePoweredQSDinfty[1,0]$, is $\CeP$-hard (see \Cref{sec:PurePoweredQSD-hardness}).
 Here, $\CeP=\coNQP$~\cite{ADH97,YY99}, a subclass of \PP{} that provides a precise variant of \BQP{}, ensuring acceptance for all \textit{yes} instances. \end{itemize} This fundamental difference between these quantities raises an intriguing question on $\QSD_\infty$: \begin{enumerate}[label={\upshape(\roman*)},itemsep=0.3em,topsep=0.3em,parsep=0.3em] \item What is the computational complexity of the promise problem $\QSD_{\infty}$, defined by $\td_{\infty}(\cdot,\cdot)$?
 Can we show that $\QSD_{\infty}$ is also in \BQP{}, or is it inherently more difficult? \end{enumerate}